Photonic quantum metrology with variational quantum optical non-linearities: Conclusions Outlook

-\emph{Conclusions \& Outlook.-} Summing up, using a variational approach, we propose a method to generate metrologically-relevant photonic states using fewer operations than previous deterministic protocols.
+Summing up, using a variational approach, we propose a method to generate metrologically-relevant photonic states which offers an exponential advantage over standard deterministic protocols when gate errors are considered.
 By comparing the performance of both Kerr and emitter non-linearities, we predict that the emitter ansatz will perform better in platforms with limited Kerr non-linearities.
 We also showed that the tunable character of the non-linearity is essential to reach a Heisenberg scaling in the estimation error.
-Interestingly, our method is able to find states which provide a metrological advantage in the presence of moderate values of noise beyond the most popular states considered in the literature, such as NOON or Fock states.
+Interestingly, our method is able to find states which provide a metrological advantage in the presence of moderate values of noise beyond other noise-resilient states considered in the literature, such as Twin-Fock states.
 In future works, we plan to extend our algorithm beyond the two-mode scenario in order to study multi-parameter estimation~\cite{Meyer2021}, as well as to apply it to other relevant problems in metrology such as electric field estimation~\cite{Brownnutt2015}.